How to Become a Speech Therapist in Delaware

 Within six weeks, provided you meet all requirements, you should receive your CCC-SLP credential.

-Join the Clinic that Provided RPE
+Join the Clinic that Provided Your Fellowship Experience

-You may choose to pursue employment with the clinic that provided your required professional experience.
+You might choose to pursue employment with the clinic that provided your required professional experience.
 There are many benefits to this route, including the ability to maintain the relationships you’ve built with patients and staff.

 Start an Independent Practice or Partnership

-After receiving your CCC-SLP credential and full SLP license in Delaware, you are able to start your own independent practice and take on clients.
+You also have the option to start your own independent practice and take on clients.

 Starting your own practice can be very rewarding.
 You may choose this route if you feel that you already have clients that you’d like to work with independently, or if you want to focus on a specific patient population.
+Of course, you have to balance this with the challenges of being the boss, too.
+Taxes, paperwork, and employment issues all fall into your lap.

 Step 5.
 Maintain SLP Licensure and Complete Continuing Education Courses

-In order to keep your SLP license current, you’ll need to renew it every two years.
-Several weeks before the expiration date of your license, a renewal notice will be mailed to the address you have on record, which will explain how to access the online renewal application.
+Several weeks before the expiration date of your license, a renewal notice will be mailed to the address you have on record.
+The notice should explain how to access the online renewal application.

 During the two-year cycle, you’ll need to complete 30 continuing education hours that are approved by the Delaware board.
-Approved courses may be accessed here, and may include courses, seminars, or online lectures.

 You will not be required to furnish proof of the CEs each renewal period, but licensees will be randomly selected each renewal period for CE audits, so you should be sure to keep documentation of all CE courses completed.